 Along the way, I completed a 3-year movement-based expressive arts training program at Tamalpa Institute in 2014 that helped me re-inhabit my body and find home in it.
 I also completed Level 3 of the LoVetri Method in Somatic Voicework™ in 2019 that helped me with functional and technical aspects of the voice.
 I have also studied vocal improvisation and circle singing with Rhiannon, Bobby McFerrin, and Zuza Goncalves since 2019.
 In 2024, I became a Certified Teacher of Fitzmaurice Voicework® after completing a 2-year training that released body tension so that my whole instrument can resonate more fully and focus the sound through my focus line.

 As a vocal coach, expressive arts facilitator, ritual artist, writer, mindfulness teacher, and healer, I believe the body holds our deepest wisdom and healing.
 By learning to trust it and listen, I have been able to express my soul song.
-I love to create spaces where you can show up exactly as you are, and with my loving witnessing and tools/support, you can grow and transform.
-I specialize in working with people who want to explore freeing their voices and working on creating boundaries and safety; folks who need help parenting their own wounded children; people who want to work on adoption/race/gender/sexual trauma; people who want to make profound shifts in their lives (work with anxiety, depression, rage, frozen parts, etc) and come into their power.
+I love to create spaces where you can show up exactly as you are, and with my loving witnessing and tools/support, grow and transform.
+I specialize in working with people who want to explore freeing their voices and working on creating boundaries and safety; who need help parenting their own wounded children; who want to work on adoption/race/gender/sexual trauma; who would like to explore belonging and heal trauma around being exiled or being scapegoated; who want to reconnect with the sacred all around; and who want to make profound shifts in their lives (work with anxiety, depression, rage, frozen parts, etc) and come into their power. and wholeness.

 My mission is to help you free your voice and life.
-I am here to help you to connect more deeply with yourself and others in a playful, supportive space as you explore voice work, grief, ancestral healing, adoption wounds, creativity, music, sound healing, and more.
-Reach out if you want to be free and create a life aligned to your highest joy and creative expression.
+I am here to help you to connect more deeply with yourself and others in a playful, supportive space as you explore voice work, grief, ancestral healing, adoption wounds, creativity, music, sound healing, shadow and soul journey work, and more.
+Reach out if you want to sing and discover your own soul’s songs.
+I would be honored to guide and accompany you as you create a life aligned to your highest joy and creative expression!

 In love and freedom, Phoenix Song